MAGALA-RICHARD/apsimNGpy/doc/api.rst

    .. py:property:: apsimNGpy.core.apsim.ApsimModel.results (inherited)

    Legacy method for retrieving simulation results.
+Returns a data frame containing all the datatable values if no table was specified during the runs

    This method is implemented as a ``property`` to enable lazy loading—results are only loaded into memory when explicitly accessed.
 This design helps optimize